 Here are five of the quietest full face Motorcycle helmets you can buy right now.

 The visor of the Arai RX 7V is great for noise isolation.
 The variable axis system built into the helmet locks the visor in when shut.
-This prevents the outside noise from getting inside the helmet and causing ear damage.
+This prevents the outside noise from getting inside the helmet and causing damage to your hearing.

-The noise isolation on the helmet is great for normal road use.
-However, you could benefit from some earplugs if you’re racing on a track.
+- The noise isolation on the helmet is great for normal road use

 - While great for noise isolation, it may require earplugs at high speeds.

-The aerodynamics of the helmet has been designed to for greater downforce and lesser buffeting.
-Hence, the helmet blasts through the wind and the traffic without letting much of the noise enter inside.
-It also doesn’t hurt that a wind deflector has been installed for better noise cancellation.
+The helmet has been designed for improved downforce and less buffering.
+Hence, a bike can fly through traffic without the rider experiencing high wind noise.
+It also doesn’t hurt that a wind deflector has been installed for improved noise cancellation.

 - Noise levels max out at 82 dB at 100 km/h